 I didn’t use a flax egg in this cake, which I also don’t use in my vanilla cake recipe that I based this recipe on.
 I don’t find I need it in this recipe and I don’t want it to affect the color.

-So there isn’t any specific egg replacer in this recipe, unless you count the baking soda/vinegar combination, which definitely acts together to create some crucial baking science that I won’t claim to understand but as you can see, it all just works!
+So there isn’t any specific egg replacer in this recipe, unless you count the baking soda/vinegar combination, which definitely acts together to create some crucial baking science that causes the cake to rise beautifully.
+Somehow it all just works.